siyamchunu/212storefront/README.md

 </div>

 ## B2C Storefront for Marketplace [Under development]

 Customizable storefront designed for B2C with all elements including browsing and buying products across multiple vendors at once.

 Ready to go:

 - Home Page - <a href="https://b2c.mercurjs.com/">🛍️ Check demo </a>

-Work in progress:
 - Listing
 - Product Page
 - Shopping Cart
--   Seller Page
+- Seller Page - Moved to external <a href="https://github.com/mercurjs/vendor-panel">VendorPanel</a>

+Work in progress:

 - Wishlist
 - Selling Hub

 # Part of Mercur

 <a href="https://github.com/mercurjs/mercur">Mercur</a> is an open source marketplace platform that allows you to create high-quality experiences for shoppers and vendors while having the most popular Open Source commerce platform MedusaJS as a foundation.

 Mercur is a platform to start, customize, manage, and scale your marketplace for every business model with a modern technology stack.